aroemers/redelay/README.md

 In the example you can see that the `:start` expressions of the states are only executed once.
 Subsequent derefs return the cached value.

-A State implements Java's `Closeable`, so you _could_ call `.close` on it.
+A state implements Java's `Closeable`, so you _could_ call `.close` on it.
 This will execute the `:stop` expression and clear its cache.
-Now the State is ready to be realized again.
+Now the state is ready to be realized again.
-This is where it differs from a standard Delay.
+This is where it differs from a standard delay.

 What's more, **redelay keeps track of which states are realized and thus active.**
 You can see which states are active by calling `(status)`: